Walnut Creek Athletic Complex Renovations

 - Atlantic Corporate Contracting

-Priority items for implementation at Walnut Creek Athletic Complex include: complete renovation of fields, new fencing, sod, irrigation, tower renovations, shade structures over bleachers, new accessible parking area, food truck area and renovated entrances.
+Priority items for implementation at Walnut Creek Athletic Complex include: complete renovation of nine fields, new fencing, sod, irrigation, shade structures over bleachers, new accessible parking area, food truck area, scorer's stations, ticket booths and renovated entrances.
 The location of these improvements can be found on the Walnut Creek Athletic Complex Value Engineered Plan.

 The Walnut Creek Athletic Complex is on a 105-acre site located at 1201 Sunnybrook Road.
 This project is intended to provide 9 renovated fields, a renovated maintenance building area, and improved ADA access to all 9 fields and public facilities.
 The existing facility renovation will consist of studying and making recommendations on the two tower buildings to allow for ADA renovations providing public access that meet current codes.